 In this section, we present the experimental results to demonstrate the effectiveness of the proposed DPR and DPQ approaches for DNN compression.
-We first conduct experiments with CIFAR-10 dataset [16] for compressing the normal DNN models in [7], [3], and the Wide ResNet [26].
+We first conduct experiments with CIFAR-10 dataset [25] for compressing the normal DNN models in [5,11], and the Wide ResNet [26].
 The results show the benefit of using the proposed DP based algorithm to replace the Lloyd's algorithm, and the advantage of the proposed approaches over the counterparts.
-Then, the experiments are carried out with the ImageNet dataset, for compressing GoogLeNet [23] and ResNet-18 [13].
-Lastly, the experiments on compressing robust DNN models are presented.
+Then, the experiments are carried out with the ImageNet dataset, for compressing GoogLeNet [27], ResNet-18 [28] and MobileNet-V2 [29].
+Then, the experiments on compressing robust DNN models are presented.
+Finally, we show the result of the custom accelerator for DP-Nets on FPGA.

 The proposed approaches are implemented with Python 3.6.
 The DPR approach has two hyperparameters: λ , the regularizer factor in (9); t, the clustering frequency during training.
 We choose $\lambda = 100$ for all experiments.
 The value of t varies for different datasets because it affects the number of training epochs to reach convergence.
 The DPQ approach has only one hyperparameter t, which is set to 5 for all experiments.
 The training and inference are conducted on PyTorch.
-In all experiments, the compression ratio (CR) of the proposed approaches is obtained with (1) and then rounded to an integer.
+In all experiments, the compression ratio (CR) of the proposed approaches is obtained with (1) and then rounded to an integer [30].

-4.1 Compressing Normal Models on CIFAR-10
+4.1.
+Compressing normal models on CIFAR-10

-The TT-Conv model [7] contains six convolutional layers and one fully-connected (FC) layer.
+The TT-Conv model [11] contains six convolutional layers and one fully-connected (FC) layer.
 The authors of TT-Conv used tensor train decomposition to compress the convolutional layer by 4X which makes the inference accuracy decreases by 2%.
-In [3], a Fresh-Net approach is proposed to quantize the weights of a DNN model's weights on the frequency domain, based on the observation that the learned convolutional weights are smooth and low-frequency.
+In [5], a FreshNet approach is proposed to quantize the weights of a DNN model's weights on the frequency domain, based on the observation that the learned convolutional weights are smooth and low-frequency.
 It achieves a CR of 16, with a 6.51% drop of inference accuracy.
-In [24], Deep K-means is used to compress the TT-Conv model and FreshNet model, which achieves less accuracy loss with same compression ratio.
+In [19], Deep K-means is used to compress the TT-Conv model and FreshNet model, which achieves less accuracy loss with same compression ratio.